 The profitability breakdown

-We’ve been super fortunate to use our platforms partnered with beautiful images to get our property seen and rented on airbnb.
-Our overall occupancy rate is in the 90% range, close to 95% and we have plans to continue to get that to as close as 100% as possible!
+We’ve been super fortunate to use our platforms partnered with beautiful images to get our property seen and rented on Airbnb.
+Our overall occupancy rate is in the 90% range, close to 95% and we have plans to continue to get that as close to 100% as possible!
 We are able to charge a little higher rates because our space is so booked and we have people who wants to specifically stay at our place because it’s ours!

 We were able to pay cash for our condo which was such a blessing.
 With our first purchase, it literally drained our bank account and we were down to pennies (which made me work super hard to get another product out to launch to help re-coop costs.)
 Right now we have been profitable every single month of owning it and we’re on pace to have the condo break us even from that investment.
 Then every penny would be profits within 8 years.
 Knowing that we could be under 40 and be making an income from this property was a huge incentive for us.